vincentnam/docker_datalake/README.md

     docker build -f ./swift/Ubuntu1604.Dockerfile -t ubuntuswift ./swift/ docker run -p 8080:8080 --privileged --device /dev/loop0 --device /dev/loop-control -it ubuntuswift

+To make data persistant, use docker volume bind

+    docker run -p 8080:8080 --privileged --device /dev/loop0 --device /dev/loop-control -v /tmp/dev:/data_dev/1 -it ubuntuswift

+The volumes are mounted in /tmp, you have to use a mountable object : dev or loopbackdevice file.

 ##### Airflow json DAG implementation :

 Dont name your task the same name of the callable : it will lead to an error